tarikh03/K2View-Academy/articles/DPM/09_DPM_Tutorial/01_DSAR/01_02_03_DSAR_Tasks_Next_Stages.md

 <img src="../images/01_02_03_DSAR_Customer_Notification_Task.png" width="80%" height="80%">

-3. Click the **Operations** tab and select the **SendEmailTo** operation.
+3. Click the **Operations** tab and select the **SendDPMEmailTo** operation.
 This automatic operation will send a notification to the customer once the Request is successfully completed, and the PDF can be delivered to the customer.
 Configure the **Inputs** parameters as shown below.

    The input parameter **recipients** is configured here to be obtained from the customer at the moment of request submission.
-The customer will be prompted to provide the address due to the entry in the **Label** field: **Provide the address for sending the results** as we will see in the tutorial section of the customer request submission.
+The customer will be prompted to provide the address due to the entry in the **Label** field: **What is your email address?** as we will see in the tutorial section of the customer request submission.

-   The input parameter **subject** was set to a fixed value: **Your DSAR was Completed**.
+   The input parameter **subject** was set to a fixed value: **Your K2View Data Subject Access Request**.

 <img src="../images/01_02_03_DSAR_Customer_Notification_Operations.png" width="80%" height="80%">